emersion/soju/contrib/clients.md

-senpai is being developed with soju in mind, so should have excellent integration. senpai supports many IRCv3 features including chat history.
+senpai is being developed with soju in mind, so should have excellent integration. senpai supports many IRCv3 features including chat history. senpai should seamlessly connect to all networks configured in soju via the `soju.im/bouncer-networks` extension.

 # [Weechat]